ttqtc/SimpleXmlParser/README.md

 # SimpleXmlParser
-A simple parser for xml and without external dependencies.
+A simple xml parser with no external dependencies and no creation of extra objects.

 Comments and tag will be filtered.